At Stepney All Saints, our curriculum aims to give students a rich, inclusive learning experience that translates into outstanding outcomes.

-Following the school name change in 2020 we are also further developing our work around the curriculum to ensure that it is inclusive, progressive and prepares students for the modern world in which they live.
-The school aims to ensure the curriculum gives each and every student a rich, authentic and unbiased experience of the world we live in and their place in it as equal global citizens.
-As part of this we will:
+Our curriculum is reflective of our community and our history.
+Following the school name change in 2020 we have further developed our work around the curriculum to ensure that it is inclusive, progressive and prepares students for the modern world in which they live.
+We aim to ensure the curriculum gives each and every student a rich, authentic and unbiased experience of the world we live in and their place in it as equal global citizens.
+As part of this, our curriculum works to:

 Key Stage 3 (Year 7-9)